 1. And a super hero

 Dolly has a heart even bigger than her hair.
-When wildfires ravaged the east Tennessee region late last year, Dolly didn't delay.
+She donated $1 million to Vanderbilt University Medical Center, which helped fund the coronavirus vaccine.
+And when wildfires ravaged the east Tennessee region in 2016, Dolly didn't delay.
 She pledged to give $1,000 a month to every family displaced by the fire.
 Her star studded Smokey Mountains Rise telethon raised $9 million for families in need.
 Dolly's kindness and generosity even inspired one woman to pen an open letter to the singer apologizing for not recognizing Parton's awesomeness early.
 Thankfully, it's never too late to start loving Dolly.